ataki/ataki.github.io/_posts/2021-11-09-notes-bridgewater-mp3.md

 * [Article](https://www.bridgewater.com/its-mostly-a-demand-shock-not-a-supply-shock-and-its-everywhere)

 # tl;dr
-- it's a demand shock we're experiencing in 2021, not supply shortage
+- 📈 it's a demand shock we're experiencing in 2021, not supply shortage
 - high inflation is likely to be reasonably sustained due to continued lenient policies
-- (my own) if you hold assets, continue to hold post-covid. if you don't, buy more assets and increase your exposure to different asset classes
+- (my own opinion) if you hold assets, continue to hold post-covid. if you don't, buy more assets and increase your exposure to different asset classes

-# Sections
+# Summary

-## Landscape
+## 🏔 Landscape
 - Current news headlines in Q3/Q4 2021 cover low supply
 - BUT, MP3 has really driven an upward demand shock in consumer goods
 - There are not enough raw materials, energy, productive capacity, inventories, housing, or workers
 - Consumer goods demand is unlikely to sustain, but demand for services (aka employment) will continue to lag
 - Continued service lagging puts pressure on a labor market

-## More about MP3
+## 📈 More about MP3
 ### Story for demand
 - Government transfer massive amount of cash to households, more than offsetting lost income from covid
 - Household balance shets are in materially better state than pre-pandemic